MartinSt80/lib/README.md

 # lib
-Common Python files, used in my projects.
+Common Python files used in my projects.